Direct temperature readout in nonequilibrium quantum thermometry: Direct temperature readout scheme

-In the following section, we demonstrate this scheme using a qubit-based thermometer and show how initial-state engineering, especially through the tuning of initial quantum coherence and population, can improve the accuracy of the postprocessed temperature readout.
+In the following section, we demonstrate this direct temperature readout scheme using a qubit-based thermometer and show how initial-state engineering, especially through the tuning of initial quantum coherence and population, can improve the accuracy of the postprocessed temperature readout.